How to Write Positive Affirmations for Depression

 Remember that your affirmations may change depending on how you are feeling.
 And you may find that you need to re-write them regularly.
 Affirmations could soon become one of your coping methods.

 Our list of positive affirmations for depression

 If you have never written an affirmation before, it can be difficult to know where to begin.
 Our list of affirmations for overcoming depression is a great starting point.

 Read each affirmation slowly to see if any ring true for you.
 And if so, you can choose to take that affirmation on as your own.

 Writing powerful affirmations

-When writing affirmations, it is most helpful to begin “I am…”.
-Although it can be tempting to write “I will be happy” rather than “I am happy”, the first affirmation is not as powerful.
+When writing affirmations, it is most helpful to begin with “I am…”.
+Although it can be tempting to write “I will be happy” rather than “I am happy,” the first affirmation is not as powerful.

 Stating “I am” helps to reinforce the fact that you are determined with your affirmations.
 Strong statements prompt your brain to make the necessary changes, including neuroplastic rewiring, required to improve your outlook and mood.